Sport in Denmark: Football

 Denmark national football team reached #3 ranking in the FIFA ranking in May 1997, and #1 at the World Football Elo Ratings system in (1912–1920).

 The top-league in Danish football is called The Danish Superliga.
-The reigning champions are F.C.
-Copenhagen, while they are also the most successful club ever in financial terms.
-Famous Superliga players include Per Nielsen, Jimmy Nielsen, Michael Hansen, Mogens Krogh, Daniel Agger and Jesper Grønkjær.
+The reigning champions (2022/2023 season) are F.C.
+Copenhagen.
+Famous former Superliga players include Per Nielsen, Jimmy Nielsen, Michael Hansen, Mogens Krogh, Daniel Agger and Jesper Grønkjær.

-The second level league is the Danish 1st Division, which was last won by Lyngby Boldklub.
-The third tier is made up of the two Danish 2nd Divisions: East and West.
-The last two champions were NordVest (East) and Blokhus FC (West).
-The fourth tier is the Denmark Series, which is split into three pools.
-The last champions were BK Marienlyst, IF Skjold Birkerød and Kjellerup IF.
+The second level league is the Danish 1st Division followed by Danish 2nd Division and Danish 3rd Division.
+All clubs in the first four leagues are allowed to use professional players.
+The leagues below can only use amateur players without contract.

-The top women's league is the Elitedivisionen, most recently won by Fortuna Hjørring.
+The top women's league is the Kvindeligaen.
 HEI Aarhus are the most successful team, with 10 titles.

-The premier cup competition is the Danish Cup, won in 2016 by F.C.
-Copenhagen.
+The premier cup competition is the Danish Cup.
 AGF are 9 time champions.
 Copenhagen are also the last winners of the Danish Supercup, back in 2004, of which Brøndby IF are the most successful club.
 Brøndby are the only winners of the twice-held Danish League Cup.

 The Danish Women's Cup has been won the last three times in a row by Brøndby IF, and seven times overall by Fortuna Hjørring.

 The current manager of the national team is Kasper Hjulmand, and Simon Kjær is the captain.
 Legendary former players include Poul "Tist" Nielsen, Peter Schmeichel, Jon Dahl Tomasson, Allan Simonsen and Michael Laudrup.